wbdana/introduction-to-es6-immersive-alum/README.md

 }
 ```

-The rules that strict mode enforces are sensible, and it's a good idea to
-write JavaScript that would run in strict mode even if you don't explicitly
-set the mode.
+Strict mode does just as its name implies: it enforces _stricter_ rules on
+the execution of your code.
 Note that some transpilers (like [babel](http://babeljs.io/))
 can set strict mode for you.

 Strict mode also enables some newer features that ES6 developers wanted to make